geolr/rumau_docs_public/shell_linux.md

 `id -nu <number>` shows the user to the numerical id

+`groups user1 user2 user3` to show which groups the users belong to, for comparison

 `getent group <somename>` shows the members of that group

 `getent passwd alfni <somename>` shows info on that user